MelonKony/millmint/site/factbook/society/state/government/civil-servants.md

  Part of the *[state](/state/)* series of articles
 {{</note>}}

-Vekllei has a large [government](/government/) that is responsible for broad aspects of life and living in {{<link/vekllei>}}.
+Vekllei has a large [government](/government/) that is responsible for broad aspects of life and living in [[Vekllei]].
 Members of government that are elected are known as *public servants*.
 Members of government administration, ministries, bureaus and departments that are employed are known as *civil servants*.

 {{<note>}}
 **Titles of Civil Servant Managers in Vekllei**

 **1. Minister**

 A minister leaders a [ministry](/ministries/) and reports to a public servant.
-While it is often a political position, ministers are appointed by the {{<link/cabinet>}} or {{<link/directory>}}, and are not elected.
+While it is often a political position, ministers are appointed by the [[Cabinet]] or [[directory|Commonwealth Directory]], and are not elected.
 They employ a large staff that coordinate with subordinate bureaux and commissions.

 **2. Director**